Boy Scout Ledges Rock Climbing

 Follow the green trail up past Middle Earth and up to the stairs. where the trail (stairs) turn to the left, take a look off into the woods a short distance, you can't miss the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Boy Scout Ledges:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Boy Scout Ledges:

 Featured Route For Boy Scout Ledges